'You wake up every morning to fight the same demons that left you so tired the night before, and that my love is

 Post-traumatic system disorder or PTSD is a mental health condition that’s triggered by a terrifying event — either experiencing it or witnessing it.
 PTSD symptoms may include flashbacks, nightmares, and severe anxiety, as well as uncontrollable thoughts about the traumatic event.

-It is natural to feel afraid during and after a traumatic event or situation as fear triggers the body and mind’s natural defense system to defend or avoid the trauma.
+It is natural to feel afraid during and after a traumatic event or situation as fear triggers the body and mind’s natural defence system to defend or avoid the trauma.
 This “fight-or-flight” response is a typical reaction meant to protect us from harm.
 Nearly everyone will experience a range of reactions after trauma, yet most people recover from initial symptoms naturally.
-Those who continue to experience problems may be diagnosed with PTSD.
-People who have PTSD may feel stressed or frightened even when they are not in danger.
+Those who continue to experience symptoms may be diagnosed with or develop PTSD.
+People who have PTSD symptoms may feel stressed or frightened even when they are not in danger.
 It’s important to note that not everyone diagnosed with PTSD has experienced or been through a dangerous situation.
 PTSD symptoms usually begin early, within three months of the traumatic incident, but sometimes, PTSD symptoms begin years afterward.
 PTSD symptoms must last for more than a month and be severe enough to interfere with relationships or work to be considered Post-traumatic Stress Disorder.
 The course of PTSD varies.
 Some people recover within six months, while others have PTSD symptoms that last much longer.
 In some people, PTSD becomes chronic.
+If you are looking for Edmonton PTSD counselling or therapy, Greenspan Psychology can help.

 - Avoidance of distressing trauma-related stimuli and triggers